Skip to content

 This will:

-• allow_by_default enable monitoring of container when the container name is neither allowed/denied by the list or when the container don't have the label glouton.enable.
+• allow_by_default enables monitoring of a container when the container name is neither allowed nor denied by the lists, or when the container doesn’t have the label glouton.enable.
 If unspecified, allow_by_default is enabled.

-• deny_list is a list of container name that will not be monitored.
+• deny_list is a list of container names that will not be monitored.
 They are not monitored even if also present in allow_list or with a label glouton.enable.
-The deny_list take precedence over other configuration.
+The deny_list takes precedence over other configuration.

-• allow_list is a list of container name that will be monitored, unless excluded by the deny_list.
-Allow list take precedence over a label glouton.enable
+• allow_list is a list of container names that will be monitored, unless excluded by the deny_list.
+The allow_list takes precedence over a glouton.enable label.

-For both the allow_list and the deny_list, you can use plain name or use pattern with the * wildcard.
-In above example bleemeo_* match anything that start with bleemeo_.
+For both the allow_list and the deny_list, you can use a plain name or a pattern with the * wildcard.
+In the above example, bleemeo_* matches anything that starts with bleemeo_.